bigcommerce/dev-docs/markdown/stencil-docs/getting-started/advanced-installation-options/downloading-the-cornerstone-theme.md

 <!-- theme: error -->

 ### Distribution of Cornerstone-based Themes
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Distribution of Cornerstone-based themes is subject to BigCommerce's Cornerstone license, including the mandatory incorporation of BigCommerce's copyright statement.

 </div>
 </div>